 This is the third post in our Instant Pot Pressure Cooker recipe series.
-This counter top appliance is popular among our Whole30 community, and Whole30 compliant Instant Pot recipes are one of our most-requested resources on social media.
-Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compliant, of course!
+This counter top appliance is popular among our Whole30 community, and Whole30 compatible Instant Pot recipes are one of our most-requested resources on social media.
+Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compatible, of course!

 Perfect Chicken Salad, Every Time

 Keeping a big protein salad on hand is one of the best Whole30 tips I have.
 I’ve been different variations of chicken salads for years and always cooked my chicken on the stove-top or in the oven.
 When I started using my Instant Pot I realized I could save time and energy while getting the chicken to turn out with consistent taste and fantastic texture every time.

 With the Instant Pot, you can create a beautiful and tasty chicken salad in less than thirty minutes.
 This basic recipe is Whole30 compatible (and bonus: it adheres to the Autoimmune Protocol!), but it’s also easy to modify any way you like.
 I’m certain this will become one of your go-to favorites.

 1 tsp. sea salt

 1 Tbs. coconut oil

 2 cups purified water

 4 Tbs. olive oil